Cosmetic Research Department

 Yakult's Original Technological Development for Cosmetics and Research on Commercialization

 It also develops formulation technologies for creams, lotions and milky lotions to blend cosmetic ingredients that utilize beneficial microbes such as lactic acid bacteria and yeast, and natural substances.
-In addition, it applies formulation technology that utilizes physical chemistry and surface chemistry in the formulation of emulsifiers and lamellar vesicles which require a careful balance in blending.
+In addition, it applies formulation technology that utilizes physical chemistry and surface chemistry in the formulation of emulsifiers and lamellar vesicles (particles) which require a careful balance in blending.

-Emulsification test
+Emulsification test and Rheometer

-Emulsification test
+Emulsification test Rheometer

 Trial production of an emulsion at the intermediate plant